 1. Deep teeth cleaning prevents tooth loss!

-Plaques build up on the gums are one of the primary reasons that you need deep teeth cleaning as you may experience gum diseases later on.
-Gum disease can lead to the teeth loss.
+Plaques that build up on the gums are one of the primary reasons why you need deep teeth cleaning as you may experience gum diseases later on.
+Gum disease can lead to teeth loss.

 However, that is where deep cleaning plays a crucial role.
-A deep cleaning helps eliminate the plaque from gums and teeth, resulting in providing the desired safety from teeth loss.
+Deep cleaning helps eliminate plaque from gums and teeth, resulting in providing the desired safety from teeth loss.

 2. Improves overall health

-As per the CDC, i.e Centers for Disease Control, around 64 million adults are struggling with gum diseases in the US only, and if we start keeping a note of the entire world, you can estimate the figure that can come out.
+CDC, i.e., Centers for Disease Control, around 64 million adults are struggling with gum disease in the US only, and if we start keeping a note of the entire world, you can estimate the figure that can come out.

 There is a strong association between oral health and overall health.
 Poor oral health is considered the root cause of debilitating diseases like stroke and cardiovascular diseases.
 Therefore, the deep teeth cleaning process can help you avoid the severe health complications associated with poor oral health.